What is Hip Dysplasia?

 Schedule Your Pet's Consultation Today!

-At Healing Tails we understand that every patient recovering from IVDD is unique.
-Each dog or cat that walks through our doors has special concerns and goals to achieve.
+At Healing Tails Chicago Pet Rehabilitation and Acupuncture we understand that every patient and family has unique needs and goals to achieve.
 During the initial consultation we spend time discussing all of the concerns you have for your pet.
-After assessing your pet during the physical exam, we will make recommendations on how you can best care for and support your pet during their recovery.
-Our team is led by our expert veterinarian who has over a decade of experience caring for patients with IVDD and helping them thrive after surgery.
+After assessing your pet during the physical exam, we will advise you on the best steps to help support your pet.
+Our team is led by our expert veterinarian who has over a decade of experience caring for patients with hip dysplasia.
 She will formulate a plan for both home care and in clinic care which may include massage, exercise, acupuncture, laser therapy and/or underwater treadmill.
-Caring for a pet recovering from surgery can be stressful.
-We have helped countless pets and pet parents through the recovery process and will be by your side every step of the way!
+Caring for a pet recovering with mobility limitations can be stressful.
+We have helped countless pets and pet parents and will be by your side every step of the way!